Website URL : http://www.ucu.org.uk/194

 You can download a full copy of UCU's evidence to the consultation here (.pdf) [230kb].

-You can find the Scottish Government's consultation here.
+You can read all responses to the Scottish Government's consultation here.

 You can follow UCU Scotland on Twitter: @ucuscotland